ICTQual Level 2 Award in Health and Safety in Food Service

 This course is ideal for learners working in food service, catering, or hospitality roles who want to build on their foundational food safety knowledge.
 It is suitable for those looking to progress into supervisory or compliance-related positions.

-ICTQual Level 2 award Health and Safety in Food Service is a 2 days and 6 hours training program.
+ICTQual Level 2 award Health and Safety in Food Service is a 2 days training programme.
 This Training program’s mandatory assessment will be conducted through Approved Training Centres.